ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 ```

 **Real-World Example:**
-Hashing is like shredding a document—once shredded, you can’t put it back together, but you can compare shreds to see if they came from the same document.
+Hashing is like shredding a document—once shredded, you can't put it back together, but you can compare shreds to see if they came from the same document.

 **Fun Fact:**
-bcrypt automatically adds a random “salt” to each password, making it even more secure.
+bcrypt automatically adds a random "salt" to each password, making it even more secure.

 ---